See the First Photo From Michelle Young's Season of 'The Bachelorette'

 This is the first photo of Young's season of the ABC romantic competition series.

 Young first appeared on Matt James' season of The Bachelor, and was eliminated in the finale.
-James broke up with Young in favor of his final pick, Rachael Kirkconnell, and at the time, Young had asked to have one final conversation with James for closure, which he refused.
+James broke up with Young in favor of his final pick, Rachael Kirkconnell.
+At the time, Young had asked to have one final conversation with James for closure, which he refused.

 "The moment you left, I completely crumbled.
 I had to walk away without closure, and I had to fill in the gaps of what our relationship really was.
 I wasn't OK.
 I wasn't OK at all," Young told James during the After the Final Rose special.